 Adrenaline Fatigue is a common symptom of too much stress.
 A common example where the sufferer has been pushing the mind, body, and spirit too much against its natural state of balance.

-Chronic Pain And Tension is very much like above it can start with stress tension that is not addressed, illness or an injury that hasn’t been cared for properly.
+Chronic Pain And Tension are very much like above it can start with stress tension that is not addressed, illness, or an injury that hasn’t been cared for properly.
+Fibromyalgia is often triggered and exacerbated by stress, anxiety, trauma as well as post-viral and chronic bacterial and mold issues.

 Diabetes Type 2 is mostly caused by individuals very detached from what their body truly needs.
 They are so entangled in their emotional wounding and the desire to smother their pain they get caught in the self-soothing habit of unhealthy eating.